cmcuza/sst-gcn/readme.md

 ### Dataset

 The dataset is given already preprocessed on each fold (1-5).
-The raw data is described in this [paper][2]
+The raw data is described in [2]

 The dataset is divided according to the missing information rate, e.g, _rm_0.5_ means that 50% of the speed distributions is missing during training.